Creativity and authenticity: perspectives of creative value, utility and quality

 Time tides: An exploration of dynamic loop-based performance diffused in a multi-channel environment.

-Vandemast-Bell, Paul and Brown, Michael 2017.
+Vandemast-Bell, P. and Brown, M. 2017.
 Time tides: An exploration of dynamic loop-based performance diffused in a multi-channel environment.

 Destroying creativity